 How can I measure colour vision with Metropsis?

 Metropsis offers three colour vision tests: the Cambridge Colour Test (CCT), the low vision version of the Cambridge Colour Test (lvvCCT) and the Universal Colour Discrimination Test (UCDT).
 All tests aim to screen individuals for colour vision deficiencies; as well as provide more detailed information of changes in colour discrimination that occur as a result of congenital or acquired visual conditions.
 The clinical investigator will be able to monitor quantitatively the progression or remission of a disease over time.
 Many drugs affect colour vision, and the pharmacologist will find the tests well suited to monitoring the short-term or long-term course of such side-effects.
 The Metropsis colour vision tests can also be used to assess the changes in colour discrimination that can occur when wearing tinted lenses.

 Cambridge Colour Test

-The Cambridge Colour Test (CCT)8,9 provides a rapid means of screening subjects for colour vision deficiencies and can also be used to examine in more details changes in colour discrimination that occur as a result of congenital or acquired conditions10.
+The Cambridge Colour Test provides a rapid means of screening subjects for colour vision deficiencies; but it also can be used to examine in more detail the changes in colour discrimination (Mollon and Reffin, 1989; Reffin et al. 1991; Regan et al. 1994) .